 In the U.K., some lending firms have payment systems that don't cater to zero payments.
 In this case, you will be charged a token of £1 instead of the total cost.
 With this system, you will still need to pay the increased interest and repayments amount after your car finance holiday U.K. comes to an end.

 Forbearance is a lender's last resort.
 This option is for individuals who are in too much debt and can't even afford to meet their daily basic living costs.

-If you are in deep financial trouble, the firm will most likely suspend the payments or waiver some of the debt to help you survive.
+If you are in deep financial trouble, the firm will most likely suspend the payments or waive some of the debt to help you survive.
 The downside to this is that your credit history will take a significant hit, making it hard for you to borrow cash in the future.

 With the rising effects of the coronavirus pandemic, the car finance payment holiday is here to stay.
 If you are struggling financially, you should contact your lender immediately to discuss your options to avoid car repossession or negative credit history.

-The regulations by the FCA protect the consumers from unfair practices in the U.K. Furthermore, firms have to support customers by reducing or freezing payments to a level they can afford.
+The regulations by the FCA protect consumers from unfair practices in the U.K. Furthermore, firms have to support customers by reducing or freezing payments to a level they can afford.
 You should take advantage of the payment holiday extension if you need any assistance.